Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/samples.md

 ## Import samples in project
-You can import Samples from the bottom of the `com.unity.renderstreaming` package in the PackageManager Window.
+You can import samples from the bottom of the `com.unity.renderstreaming` package in the **Package Manager** Window.

 ![Sample List](images/renderstreaming_samples.png)